 How do you restart your oil furnace after running out of oil?

-In the Portland, Oregon area these days the number of heating oil companies delivering has dropped in recent years.
-With that many longtime and loyal heating oil users have seen their heating oil company and driver has change.
+In the Portland, Oregon area, the number of heating oil companies that deliver has dropped in recent years.
+With that, many longtime and loyal heating oil users have seen their preferred heating oil company and driver go away.
 Often with this change the new larger roll up heating oil companies are not as responsive as your old smaller company.
 Star Oilco has been keeping homes in the Portland area warm since 1936 and we want to be there for you.
-We are locally owned, veteran owned, and are a multi-generation family owned and operated.
-If you are out of oil please let us know we will make a special effort to prioritize you even if you have never bought heating oil from us before.
+We are locally owned, veteran-owned, and are multi-generation family owned and operated.
+If you are out of oil, please let us know and we will make a special effort to prioritize you even if you have never bought heating oil from us before.

 We provide the following instructions as a best practice.
 We do not recommend inexperienced and untrained home owners putting tools on their furnace for any reason.